brieespo/ChildcareCosts/README.md

 ### Capstone Requirements Met

 #### 1.)
 Read TWO data files:
-Two csv files, childcare_costs.csv and counties.csv, from the Department of Labor National Database of Childcare Prices: https://www.dol.gov/agencies/wb/topics/featured-childcare
+Two csv files, childcare_costs.csv and counties.csv, obtained from the Department of Labor National Database of Childcare Prices: https://www.dol.gov/agencies/wb/topics/featured-childcare

 #### 2.)
 Clean your data and perform a pandas merge with your two data sets, then calculate some new values based on the new data set.